peterkuma/ds-format/docs/_includes/cmd_ds.md

 - `-F`: Interpret variable, dimension and attribute names as fixed strings, not glob patterns.
 - `--help`: Show this help message or help for a command.
+- `-v`: Be verbose.
+Print more detailed information and error messages.
 - `--version`: Print the version number and exit.

 Available commands: